iron-fish/website/docs/whitepaper/6_transaction.md

 Where **v** is the value of the note, $$G_v$$ is the generator point used for the value, **rcv** is the randomness to further obscure the value commitment hash, and $$G_{rcv}$$ is the generator point used for the randomness.

-The **rt** is the root anchor to specify which Merkle root was used to construct the zero knowledge proof.
+The **rt** is the root anchor to specify which Merkle root was used to construct the zero-knowledge proof.
 The proof will validate that there is a note that exists in the tree with that specified Merkle root.
-It is the miner’s job however to make sure that that Merkle root is one that is associated with a valid tree.
+It is the miner’s job however to make sure that Merkle root is one that is associated with a valid tree.

 The **nf** is the nullifier, and it is unique to the note.
 The nullifier’s construction is verified in the proof, but once again it is the miner’s job to check that this nullifier has not been revealed in the past.
 The nullifier is computed by utilizing the blake2s hash function, the note commitment (cm), the position of the note being spent in the Merkle tree, and the nullifier deriving key (nk):

 $$nf = blake2s(nk \enspace | \enspace cm + note \_ position * G_{nullifierposition})$$

-Where | denotes creating one byte array to hold both elements together.
+Where | denotes creating a one-byte array to hold both elements together.

 The **rk** is the randomized public key that is used to sign the spend description.
 It’s randomized so that nothing is revealed from a single authorization key being used multiple times to sign various spend descriptions.
-The proof contains information about the actual authorization key and proves it’s valid transformation into a randomized key.
+The proof contains information about the actual authorization key and proves its valid transformation into a randomized key.

 $$rsk == ask * α$$